Indochina – Vietnam

 Saigon or Ho Chi Minh is the largest and most populated city in Vietnam.
-It was colonized by French during 1950’s to 1970’s.
-Over the years, you can still see old buildings and structures that have a Dutch and French style of designs and one of this is Saigon Central Post Office.
+It was colonized by French during the 1950’s to 1970s.
+Over the years, you can still see old buildings and structures that have a Dutch and French style of designs and one of these is the Saigon Central Post Office.

 Buy a local sim if you are staying in a country 3 days or more if not make sure you rent a pocket wifi router so you can always go online, book a UBER or check maps.